veritas44/DLhut/README.md

 # Online All in One Video & Audio Downloader From YouTube,Facebook,Twitter,Pinterest,Instagram,MXtakatak,IPL, Tiktok and 1000+ More Sites too

+# How To Install

+Step 1 - Download All Files ...

+Step 2 - Edit config.php file and update domain URL

+Step 3 - Upload all file on your server / hosting ..

+Step 4 - it work on all hosting >=php5 even on Free Hosting too..

+Step 5 - Thats it !

+Open Your Site And it start Working ....

+# Support

+I Regularly Update and fix all error..

+Paypal - <a href="https://paypal.me/theofficialvkr"> @theofficialvkr </a>

 # How to Download